eyesmd/nulu2d/README.md

 Nulu2D is a soon-to-be *physics engine* for game development.
 It's meant to provide a simple and flexible interface to ease the implementation of game features, which often go against strict physics simulations.

 My current goal is to handle basic rigid body dynamics.
 I'm making a game alongside the development of this library, in order to find basic use cases in a practical way.
-I'm coding in Ruby for quick iterating, but when I eventually want to tackle performance, I'll migrate to a faster language.
-Probably C++.
+I'm coding in Ruby for quick iterating, but when I eventually tackle performance, I'll migrate to a faster language.
+I'm thinking of C++ or Rust.

 ## References